 Natural hair is a real luxury and our absolute PRIDE when it is healthy and well-groomed.
-But how to keep our locks looking irresistible and playful when heat, dust, salt water, and other factors regularly damage them, causing the hair loss, split ends, lack of shine and beauty
+So let's talk about how to keep our lusciousness looking irresistible and on full "POPPIN'" status when heat, dust, salt water, and other factors regularly damage it, causing the hair loss, split ends, and lack of shine.

-The solution is not so difficult, though.
-It doesn’t necessarily have to consist of expensive salon treatments and using professional high-class hair products (which are not so perfect as adverts promise, by the way).
-If you really want to restore a healthy look, shine, and beauty of your hair, turn to the natural remedies for help.
+If you really want to restore a healthy look, shine, and the beauty of your hair, turn to these natural remedies for help.
 They are the option number one not only due to their cosmetic effect, but also the healing properties.

 When talking about natural remedies for hair, we simply can’t ignore vegetable oils, so they are deservedly at the top of our list.
 It’s well-known that plant oils are a gold mine of vitamins and nutrients, they easily penetrate to the hair shafts to help retain moisture.
 Use olive, burdock, coconut, argan, rosemary, jojoba oils to restore hair that has become damaged from curling irons and coloring, to add a natural shine, healthy look, softness, and resilience to your hair.
 You can either rub the pure oil into the scalp or make a natural hair mask:

 The hair mask with burdock oil is a simple and effective way of nourishing the hair follicles and is perfect for all types of hair.
 Mix 2 tablespoons of oil with an egg yolk and massage your scalp with a warm mask for a few minutes, rubbing it into the skin and curls, focusing on the tips.
 Then, wash your hair with an ordinary shampoo.
 Use this remedy once a week.